We might Question why learning Arabic is important.

 Benefits of Learning Arabic Language

-There are many benefits of learning Arabic language, Here are 10 importance of Arabic language that we must know!
+There are many benefits of learning the Arabic language, Here are 10 important of Arabic definitions that we must know!

 Indeed, We have sent it down as an Arabic Quran so that you may understand.The Holy Quran [12:2]

 The verse above implies that Arabic has certain unique characteristics that make it superior to all the languages of the world and enable it to convey the subtleties and mysteries of the words of Allah in a manner that no other language can.
 Moreover, Allah (SWT) has endowed Arabic with these qualities and made it superior to all other languages.

 2. Obtain Knowledge of The Quran & Sunnah

 Because Allah (SWT) is the creator of the world and the prophet Muhammad (PBUH) is the very best of Allah’s creation, all Muslims in this world need to learn the Arabic language and comprehend the words of Allah Almighty and those of His messenger.

 The Quran, even if it is in this world, is not of this world but rather of the Lord of the worlds.
 Allah, Most High says: